Emperor Wu of Jin: Late reign: setting the stage for disasters

 In 281, Emperor Wu took 5,000 women from Sun Hao's palace into his own, and thereafter became even more concentrated on feasting and enjoying the women, rather than on important matters of state.
 It was said that there were so many beautiful women in the palace that he did not know whom he should have sexual relations with; he therefore rode on a small cart drawn by goats, and wherever the goats would stop, he would stop there, as well.
 Because of this, many of the women planted bamboo leaves and salt outside their bedrooms—both items said to be favored by goats.
 Empress Yang's father Yang Jun and uncles Yang Yao (楊珧) and Yang Ji (楊濟) became effectively in power.

 Emperor Wu also became more concerned about whether his brother Prince You would seize the throne if he died.
-In 282, he sent Prince You to his principality, even though there was no evidence that Prince You had such ambitions.
+In January 283, he sent Prince You to his principality, even though there was no evidence that Prince You had such ambitions.
 Princess Jingzhao and Princess Changshan kow-towed and begged Emperor Wu to rescind his order, but he merely grew angry and demoted Princess Changshan's husband in retaliation.
-Prince You, in anger, grew ill and died in 283.
+Many officials, including Emperor Wu's friend Cao Zhi, opposed the idea; Emperor Wu ordered these officials to be put on trial; Cao Zhi was relieved of his posts and sent back to his residence.
+Prince You, in anger, grew ill and died in April.

 Following previous Roman embassies in 166 and 226, the Book of Jin and Wenxian Tongkao record another embassy from "Da Qin" appearing in China during the reign of Emperor Wu.
 These histories assert that it arrived in 284 and presented tributary gifts to the emperor.

 As Emperor Wu grew ill in 289, he considered whom to make regent.
 He considered both Yang Jun and his uncle Sima Liang the Prince of Ru'nan, the most respected of the imperial princes.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang.
 Several other imperial princes were also posted to other key cities in the empire.
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
 Emperor Wu died soon thereafter, leaving the empire in the hands of a developmentally disabled son and nobles intent on shedding each other's blood for power, and while he would not see the disastrous consequences himself, the consequences would soon come.